 Are great decision-makers

-Based on the findings, Google started including questions about whether managers spent time coaching the team, communicated a clear vision, etc. in its employee-feedback surveys which was not the case earlier.
+Based on the findings, Google started including questions about whether managers spent time coaching the team, communicate a clear vision, etc. in its employee feedback surveys which was not the case earlier.
 Previously, those surveys had focused on manager output.

 In the next step, the result of Project Oxygen was shared with every manager at Google, and they took steps to align themselves with the 10-point list.

 The future of your company rests in your manager’s hand.
 We already know that the top company has some out of the way method to help their managers gain a stellar reputation.
 Knowing the importance, you must also focus on creating great managers for your company’s growth.
-Here are the top 10 attributes of a world-class manager.
+Click here

 We, at OpenGrowth, are continually looking for trending startups in the ecosystem.
 If you want to know any further information about the startup ecosystem or have any mind-boggling ideas, do refer our other blogs.